ai/about-postcss/speech.md

 This is a Hebrew Wikipedia.

-As you know Arabs and Jews has right-to-left writing.
+As you know there is right-to-left writing in Arabic world.
-Our language affects on our mind, the way how we think.
+Our language affects on our mind, and the way how we think.

-So in right-to-left countries future is not on the right.
-Time does from right to left.
-So progress bar should go in other direction too, from right to left.
+So in right-to-left countries the “future” is not on the right.
+Time goes from right to left.
+So a progress bar should go in another direction too, from right to left.

-We need to mirror all our design.
-But, of course, we didn’t want to support two different CSS files.
+We need to mirror all our of design.
+But, of course, we don’t want to support two different CSS files.

 ---

 And Mohammad from Jordan wrote a really awesome plugin.
-It replaces mirrors you styles automatically.
+It replaces mirrors your styles automatically.
 It replaces left to right, changes margin values order.

-It works like a magic and so WordPress uses it to convert own styles for Arabic and Hebrew users.
+It works like a magic, and so WordPress uses it to convert own styles for Arabic and Hebrew users.

 ---

-I mentioned only mot interesting plugins, which are impossible on Sass.
+I've mentioned only the most interesting plugins, which are impossible with Sass.

-But PostCSS has many other plugin from really good developers around the world.
+But PostCSS has many other plugins from really good developers around the world.

-I will get a link to this presentation on last slide.
+I will post a link to this presentation on the last slide.
-By this link you can find many other awesome tools to make you work better.
+Following this link, you can find many other awesome tools to make your work better.

 ---

-I showed you that PostCSS can do much more, that preprocessors.
+I’ve shown you that PostCSS can do much more than preprocessors.
-Only a Autoprefixer is much smarter that Compass.
-And Cssnext can even add new syntax.
+Autoprefixer is much smarter that Compass.
+And cssnext can even add a new syntax.

 But does it work fast?

-Because Sass team rewrote their project to C++ and killed compatibility with Compass to be the fastest preprocessor.
+Sass team rewrote their project to C++ and killed compatibility with Compass to be the fastest preprocessor.

-Can a smarter tool on JavaScript can be faster than C++?
+Can a smarter JavaScript tool be faster than a C++ tool?

 ---

 And this is why modular CSS processing is amazing!

-PostCSS written on JavaScript is 4 times faster, that libsass written on C++.
+PostCSS (written in JavaScript) is 4 times faster than libsass written in C++.

 Does somebody use old Ruby Sass?
 For example, because of Compass?

-If you will move to PostCSS, you will have more features and 40 times faster frontend build process.
+By moving to PostCSS you will have more features and 40 times faster frontend build process.

 ---

-So, what is benefits of using PostCSS right now?
+So, what are the benefits of using PostCSS right now?

-It is much faster and have many new features to make your frontend work better.
+It is much faster and has many new features to make your frontend work better.
-All of this because of modular way inside PostCSS.
+All of this because of the modular PostCSS way.

 ---

 But I lied to you.
 Talk title is “Future after Sass”.
-But PostCSS is not a future, it is a present.
+But PostCSS is not the future, it is the present.

 ---

-According npm statistics, we a close to half million.
-It is more, that Babel, Stylus or libsass.
+According to npm statistics, we’re close to half a million downloads.
+It is more than Babel, Stylus or libsass have.

 ---

-Paul Irish told me, that Google uses PostCSS with Autoprefixer.
+Paul Irish told me that Google uses PostCSS with Autoprefixer.

 WordPress uses PostCSS with Autoprefixer and RTLCSS.

-Taobao, largest internet shop in China, not only uses PostCSS, but also wrote many awesome plugins.
+Taobao, largest e-commerce in China, not only uses PostCSS, but also wrote many awesome plugins.

-But most exciting example is Twitter.
-Necolas told that Twitter doesn’t use any preprocessor at all.
+But the most exciting example is Twitter.
+Nicolas told that Twitter doesn’t use any preprocessor at all.
 They moved from Less to Rework postprocessor and not in the middle of migration to PostCSS only solution.

-This slide shows not only big names.
-But it shows that PostCSS is absolutely production ready.
+And this is why PostCSS is absolutely production ready.
 We have many users around the world.
 With many different cases.
 With hacks and legacy CSS.